 If you become aware of any unintended data collection, or have any concerns about data privacy, please contact us at firstname.lastname@example.org so that we can look into the details and work with you on a resolution.

-RUM and Log Analytics may capture personal data in unplanned situations.
+RUM and Log Monitoring may capture personal data in unplanned situations.
 For example, personal data may be included in a stack trace, crash dump, or error log.
 In such situations, personal data is collected solely to provide high-quality service and performance monitoring.
 We use such data only in exceptional situations (for example, following crashes or to resolve support requests).

 How Dynatrace provides GDPR compliance

 Dynatrace products provide support for GDPR compliance in the following ways:

 - Right to be informed: Users may want to understand what data is collected about them.
 Dynatrace products have query functions that support this, and session results can be exported to formats such as JSON for analysis.

 - Right for erasure (also known as, the right to be forgotten): Users may want their data to be deleted.
 Session data has a relatively low retention period, and GDPR gives data processors 30 days to process each customer request.